HeliPauliina/HeliPauliina/README.md

 - 👋 Hi, I’m @HeliPauliina
 - 👀 I’m interested in programming and servers.
-- 🌱 I’m currently learning in LAB University of Applied Sciences.
 - 📫 How to reach me, find me in <a href ="https://www.linkedin.com/in/heli-palomaa/" target="_blank">LinkedIn</a>

 <!---